That Girl Cooks Healthy

 • Set your air fryer to 180c/356f for about 7 minutes (mine took 7 minutes yours may take roughly 12 minutes without preheating).

-• Shaking the fryer basket to even cooking halfway through.
+• Shaking the fryer basket to ensure an even distribution of cooking, halfway through

 • Re-season again just before serving.